np-guard/vpc-network-config-analyzer/README.md

 ### `explain` analysis type
 Answers the query regarding `src`, `dst` and the provided `protocol` and `port` cli options.
 If the queried connection or a subset of it is allowed, then a list of the enabling resources is provided.
 Examples for enabling resources:  public-gw, security group, and network ACL.
-If the required connection is blocked then details of the blocking resources - e.g. missing fip or blocked egress - is provided.
+If the required connection is blocked, then details of the blocking resources is provided.
+For example, a missing FIP could be a missing resource for connectivity to public Internet, or NACL rule could block certain direction ingress/egress.
 In debug output format the list of the relevant (allow/deny) rules is also provided.